 One of the most problematic parts of any pet is the odor they leave behind.
 Even if you don’t notice it, your pet most likely has an odor.
 Brush your pet often, and outdoors, and make sure you house is free and clear of all dog hair.
 Furthermore, consider running the fan on your HVAC in order to keep the air circulating.
 Despite what you may think, lighting candles and other fragrances, is not the best option.
 Not only is this distracting, but it may lead buyers to believe you are trying to hide something.
 Make sure all pet bedding is washed and clean as well.

 Hide the Clutter

 Just like your kids, your pets have a lot of gear that they use.
 As cumbersome as it may be, stowing away bowls, toys, leashes, and all other dog items is the best policy when it comes to selling your home.
 Your agent will be a second set of eyes to make sure you have all the clutter removed.

-Following some of these simple tasks will help erase your pet from the eyes of a homebuyer.
+Following some of these simple tasks and pet considerations will help erase your dog or cat from the eyes of a homebuyer.
 As cute as your pet may be, you are trying to showcase your home.
 Do not detract from your home and you face the best possible chance of selling your home for top dollar.

 If you are interested in buying or selling property in the Costa Mesa area, Contact Torelli Realty.